QingxuanTuo/webcam-pm25-toolbox/README.md

-# Webcam-Based PM2.5 Dataset Generation and Multi-Source Environmental Data Fusion
+# Python Toolbox for Collection and Preprocessing of Webcam Imagery and PM2.5 Data

 This project constructs a webcam-based PM2.5 environmental dataset by integrating: